ExCALIBUR-NEPTUNE/NESO/README.md

-This is a test implementation of a PIC solver for 1+1D Vlasov Poisson, written in C++/DPC++.
+# NESO (Neptune Exploratory SOftware)

-This is primarily designed to test the use of multiple repos/workflows for different code components.
+This is a work-in-progress respository for exploring the implementation of a series of tokamak exhaust relevant models combining high order finite elements with particles, written in C++ and SYCL.

 ## Dependencies